lubna-ishaq/binding-of-isaac-oracle/README.md

 > The Item Explorer, item detail pages and item comparison are implemented.
 > The AI Coach, screenshot recognition, synergy engine and full encyclopedia are still in development.

+## Why This Project Exists

+Many Isaac resources are spread across separate wiki pages.

+This project aims to bring game knowledge into a single searchable platform that can answer questions such as:

+- Which item should I take?
+- What synergies does this item have?
+- Which character benefits most from this item?
+- What route should I take next?
+- Which transformation am I close to completing?
+- How does my health setup affect item decisions?

 ## Current Project Status

 ### Implemented